 Compensation and Benefits

 We believe in paying fairly and competitively.
 To execute this, we utilize a strategic compensation review process to determine starting pay rates as well as annual adjustments.
-The hiring range for this position is $64,000 to $79,000, with some flexibility to move above the hiring range based on experience and qualifications.
+The hiring range for this position is $64,000 to $85,000.
 Decisions regarding each individual’s compensation are made using a holistic analysis of market rates, experience, competencies, education, performance, internal equity, annual budget, and economic state.